nickgammon/mushclient/png/readme.txt

 1. Download recent version from download.sourceforge.net

-    In this case: lpng152.zip
+    In this case: lpng154.zip

 2. Uncompress the archive with 7-Zip (if necessary), obtainable from:

 	http://www.7-zip.org/

+3. If backing up the old version, leave behind the file pnglibconf.h which is the configuration file.

-3. Copy the following files to the mushclient source "png" directory:
+4. Copy the following files to the mushclient source "png" directory:

 	png.c
 	png.h